|

 Wisconsin Dells is situated in one of the most beautiful and unique landscapes of the state.
 There are numerous state parks within a short drive of the Dells.

-Hiking with giants in Rocky Arbor State Park
+Hiking in Rocky Arbor State Park

 Devils Lake State Park

 Arguably home to some of the most dramatic views of any Wisconsin State Park, Devils Lake is a local favorite.
 This do-not-miss destination is less than a half-hour from downtown Wisconsin Dells.
 A popular, steep, trail navigates a rocky bluff where visitors can see unique rock formations Balanced Rock and Devils Doorway.
 The topography of the park is a result of slow-moving glaciers from the last Ice Age.
 These glaciers deposited the boulders covering the bluff today.
-The 2.5 miles loop along the Ice Age National Scenic Trail offers views over Wisconsin’s forests and over Devils Lake.
+The 2.5-mile loop along the Ice Age National Scenic Trail offers views over Wisconsin’s forests and Devils Lake.
 In the fall season, viewpoints showcase the region’s impressive fall foliage colors, from bright reds to energetic yellows.

-Devils Lake State Park near Wisconsin Dells in fall
+Devils Window Devils Lake State Park

 Natural Bridge State Park

 If you have time after hiking at Devils Lake State Park, consider a stop at nearby Natural Bridge State Park.
-This is a fascinating destination about a half hour’s drive from Devil’s Lake and 45 minutes from Wisconsin Dells.
+This is a fascinating destination about a half-hour’s drive from Devil’s Lake and 45 minutes from Wisconsin Dells.
 As its name suggests, the key feature of this park is a natural bridge formation.
 Hikers will get great views of the arch from an easy and flat 2-mile loop trail.

 Rocky Arbor State Park

 The closest Wisconsin state park to Wisconsin Dells is Rocky Arbor State Park.
-Fewer than 3 miles from downtown Wisconsin Dells, Rocky Arbor feels like a hidden gem nestled among the forest.
+Fewer than 3 miles from downtown Wisconsin Dells, Rocky Arbor feels like a hidden gem nestled in the forest.
 An easy, mostly flat, 1.5-mile trail passes unique Cambrian sandstone cliffs.
 During fall, the best spot to admire the foliage is from a wooden overlook near the start of the trail.
 Don’t miss the unique stand-alone sandstone boulder located shortly before the trail’s ascent.

 Mirror Lake State Park

 Mirror Lake State Park is a great place to view fall foliage, thanks to the tranquil lake for which the park is named.
-The Echo Rock trail is a short .6 mile option for a good view of the lake.
+The Echo Rock trail is a short .6-mile option for a good view of the lake.
 You can combine Echo Rock with the Ishnala Trail (2.2 miles) for a longer loop.

 Whichever state park you choose to explore, check out this interactive fall color report to plan your trip.